ArshadShaik15/Elevate-Labs-CyberSecurity-Internship-Task-2/README.md

 ### **Obtaining a Sample Phishing Email:**  <br>

 &nbsp;• I have downloaded the html format of the sample phishing mails from online. <br>
-&nbsp;•  For further reference you can check for the "HTML Files" folder. <br>
+&nbsp;•  For further reference you can check for the "HTML Files" section. <br>
 <br>

 ### **Tools Recommended:** <br>